python-tipos-de-datos

 Dictionaries (dict)

 Dictionaries in Python (dict) are unordered collections of key-value pairs.
-Each element in a dictionary has a unique key that is used to access the corresponding value.
+Each element in a dictionary has a unique key used to access the corresponding value.
 They are very useful for representing structured and related data.

 my_dictionary = {"name": "Luis", "age": 30, "city": "Madrid"}